caneryalcin/portSearching-Python/README.md

 # portSearching-Python

-This project aims to check which port is open or closed according to your host name.
+This project aims to check which port is open or closed according to your host name.When it is finished it shows amount of time that while searching for ports .

 ## Note